ELIXIR-IIB-training/docker-advanced-course/slides/1-4-dockerizing.md

 # Linuxbrew packages

-*  Only one source of packages
+*  Must be downloaded and installed*  Only one source of packages
 *  Similar to conda
    *  fewer packages